KrisReid/orbit/docs/SELF-HOSTING.md

 }
 ```

-For more details, see the [Terraform README](../infrastructure/terraform/README.md).
+For more details, see the [Infrastructure README](../infrastructure/README.md).

 ---